Iowa Court Records

 Interested persons may obtain an Iowa inmate record by printing a copy of the information found on the result page on the Iowa Department of Corrections Offender Search portal.
 This page provides primary details about the inmate.
 However, this printed copy may not suffice for court use or as a legal document since it is not a certified copy.
 Interested persons may direct requests for official copies of inmate records to the Iowa Department of Corrections.

-To request an Iowa inmate record, contact the Department of Corrections by phone on 515–725–5701, by email to doc.information@iowa.gov, or fill out the request form.
-When filling the request form, provide the name and email address where the response may be sent.
+To request an Iowa inmate record, contact the Department of Corrections by phone, by email to doc.information@iowa.gov, or fill out the request form.
+When filling out the request form, provide the name and email address to which the response may be sent.
 Ensure to provide as much of the inmate’s information to aid the Department’s search for the record.

 For inmate records on those incarcerated in county or city jails, contact the specific county sheriff’s office or the facility’s administrative staff where the inmate is held.